Startup Pitch Tips (Part 1)

-I would also consider my law firm, VW a startup turned small business.
-Considering we’re about to hit year five and we are still growing, I would consider this one a success.
+I would also consider my law firm, VW, a startup turned small business.
+Considering we’re about to hit year five and are still growing, I would consider this one a success.

-Moreover, in my role as a startup attorney, I receive a handful of business plans/pitch decks each week, and see hundreds of pitches each year.
-I see these pitches in my office, at pitch days, at startup events, at workshops, etc. As a co-founder of the Dallas Angel Network, I help to put pitches in front of our investors and I’m regularly asked to judge and provide feedback on pitch sessions.
+Moreover, in my role as a startup attorney, I receive a handful of business plans/pitch decks each week and see hundreds of pitches each year.
+I see these pitches in my office, at pitch days, at startup events, at workshops, etc. As a co-founder of the Dallas Angel Network, I help put pitches in front of our investors and am regularly asked to judge and provide feedback on pitch sessions.

 Based on my experience above, I’ve come up with a list of 10 points to follow for your pitch.
 I have set forth the tips 1-5 in this blog, and my next blog will include tips 6-10.
 Hopefully these will resonate and help you for your next pitch.